tmc716/pdsnd_github/README.md

 Bikeshare Data

 ### Description
-Interactive environment for looking at statistics of bikeshare usage data from 3 cities.
+Interactive environment for looking at statistics of bikeshare usage data from Chicago, New York City, and Washington.
+User can narrow down data by city, month, and/or day of the week.

 ### Files used
 bikeshare_2.py